How to Start Up a Small Café

 You should look out for footfall traffic, speed of food delivery, customer service and anything else that piques your interest.
 Getting a full picture of your competitors can be valuable when identifying a gap in the market or how you can be better than local cafes.

-Location of your cafe
+Location of your café

-When setting up your cafe, one of the most important decisions you will need to make is the location of the business.
-You could have an aligned marketing strategy and offer the best food at the lowest price, but if the location isn’t right – you will find it hard to attract customers who want to return.
+When setting up your café, one of the most important decisions you will need to make is the location of the business.
+You could have an aligned marketing strategy and offer the best food at the lowest price, but if the location isn’t right, you will find it hard to attract customers who want to return.

 Making sure that your potential premises are in a good location should be paramount.
 Still, another consideration you need to make when locating your business is the size of the place.
-You want to be able to house all of your potential customers, but also you need to ensure that you don’t have costly spacious premises that you can’t fill.
+You want to be able to house all of your potential customers, but you also need to ensure that you don’t have costly spacious premises that you can’t fill.

 Consider the type of customers you want to attract when considering your location.
-Do you want to cash in on the rush of morning commuters, or will your cafe be focused on targeting biking communities in remote areas?
+Do you want to cash in on the rush of morning commuters, or will your café be focused on targeting biking communities in remote areas?

 Urban areas with heavy foot traffic can be costly, and as a new business, you need to factor this into your business plan.
-Alternatively, if you choose a location with less footfall, you may need to invest more in marketing to attract customers to your cafe.
+Alternatively, if you choose a location with less footfall, you may need to invest more in marketing to attract customers to your café.

 This is a decision that only a business owner can make, so make sure you visit lots of premises before deciding on your spot.